-Chelsea is about to begin the fifth year of her Language and Literacy Education Ph.D. in the Gevirtz Graduate School of Education at the University of California at Santa Barbara.
+Chelsea is in the fifth year of her Language and Literacy Education Ph.D. in the Gevirtz Graduate School of Education at the University of California at Santa Barbara.
 She recently returned from collecting her dissertation data and teaching English in France during the 2017-2018 academic year.

 In 2011, Chelsea received her B.A. from the University of Southern Mississippi in Hattiesburg, with the double major of French and Spanish.
 She spent the following year in Lexington, KY, working for the Ameri-Lingua Group as a contract translator and interpreter while teaching a high school French independent study course and substitute teaching.

 In the spring of 2014, she completed her M.A. in French with an Applied Linguistics emphasis at the University of Alabama in Tuscaloosa, working with Dr. Isabelle Drewelow.
 During this time, she also worked as a teaching assistant for the French Department.
 Her research focused on embodiment in and outside of the French language classroom, and her thesis was entitled “Embodied activities and communicative strategies: A case study of French informal and classroom conversation.”
 Chelsea has given a number of conference presentations based on various aspects of this study.